The Second Buddha: Master of Time

-Create a film that communicates the historical relativity of temporal perception for display in The Second Buddha: Master of Time at The Rubin Museum in New York City.
+Create a film that illustrates the historical relativity of temporal perception for The Second Buddha: Master of Time at The Rubin Museum.

 Distill complex, esoteric concepts into an emotionally engaging journey that ignites viewers' curiosity about their own personal relationship to time.

-Photographs by Asya Danilova, courtesy of Rubin Museum of Art.
+Photographs by Asya Danilova, courtesy of The Rubin Museum of Art.

-We casted and collaborated with three different voices for the piece — one explaining the common person’s experience of time, another explaining an astrophysicists understanding, and the last exploring the Buddhist perspective.
-Next, our sound design collaborators at YouTooCanWoo created original music to match the different messages.
+We cast three different voices for the piece — one explaining the common person’s experience of time, another explaining an astrophysicists understanding, and the last exploring the Buddhist perspective.
+Our sound design partners YouTooCanWoo created original music to match the different messages.
 The result was a contemplative, yet dynamic sonic landscape that changes and moves along with the viewer’s own perception of their place within space and time.

 Graphic Design –– Illustration –– Animation –– CGI –– Editing –– Music Supervision –– Sound Design –– Post-Production